 While the Timmy to the Rescue film was kinda lame.
 Timmy's clever trick to fool Martin's army was pretty impressive.

 ANY scene where Mrs. Brisby, who's primary state of mind throughout 90% of the film is terrified (which makes sense, really, given that she's a mouse), pulls herself together.
-This tiny mouse is quite the Mama Bear.
+She isn't a Mama Bear in the sense of 'hurt my kids and I will beat you down,' but the lengths she can and will go through for them is astonishing.
 In particular there's:

-Parlaying with the Great Owl in his own hollow (sure, being Johnathan's wife meant she had the automatic respect of even certain predators, but she didn't know that at the time - and neither did the Owl, at first).
+Parlaying with the Great Owl in his own hollow when she knows full well "Owlseatmice!"
+Sure, being Jonathan's wife meant she had the automatic respect of even certain predators, but she didn't know that at the time - and neither did the Owl, at first.

 The scene is an awesome moment for the production team — the fantastic artwork, the terrifying atmosphere, the awesome animation for the Great Owl — it's one of the best scenes in the movie, and the Owl himself is one of the greatest animated dragons in film.